Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Solution:

-The optimal value of the objective function (maximum or minimum) in a linear programming problem always occurs at one of the corner points of the feasible region.
+The optimal value of the objective function always occurs at one of the corner points of the feasible region.
 Therefore, we must evaluate Z at all corner points to find the minimum.

 Question 3